evcc-io/evcc/README.md

 ### Meter

 Meters provide data about power and energy consumption.
+Available meter implementations are:

+- `modbus`: ModBus meters as supported by [MBMD](https://github.com/volkszaehler/mbmd#supported-devices)
-Meter has a single implementation where meter readings- power and energy- can be configured to be delivered by [plugin](#plugins).
+- `default`: default meter implementation where meter readings- `power` and `energy` are configured using [plugin](#plugins)

 ### Vehicle